thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 Rules:

 - This command takes no arguments.
-- The output must be in [the CSV Lines format](https://en.wikipedia.org/wiki/Tab-separated_values) including:
+- The list is returned using [CSV with tabulations as separators](https://en.wikipedia.org/wiki/Tab-separated_values),
+  including:
   - **name**: the name of the software module, e.g. `mosquitto`.
   This name is the name that has been used to install it and that needs to be used to remove it.
   - **version**: the version currently installed.